Stanghi/Stanghi/README.md

 ![Banner](https://github.com/Stanghi/Stanghi/blob/main/banner.png)

 ## ✌ About me
+Hi, my name is Mattia Stangherlin.
 I'm an Italian student at the University of Rome La Sapienza.

 In high school, I studied computer science and telecommunication, which gave me, in addition to a great passion for this world, a good programming basis of HTML, CSS, JS, and C.